annwyl21/weather_forecast/README.md

-# weather_forecast
+# Laundry

-An app to forecast the weather and determine whether a housewife can safely line dry the laundry during school hours while she works.
+### A forecast tool that connects to the MET office API to determine the risk of rain and whether laundry can be left on the line all day while the homemaker devotes valuble time to more engaging tasks.